In all my years of worldly adventures, I couldn’t wrap my head around One Bag Travel. The sheer statement held an incomprehensible gravity.

-These companies are Knack Packs, Peak Designs, Standard Luggage, and Nayo Smart.
+These companies are Knack Packs, Peak Designs, and Standard Luggage.
 They all sent me a free bag to test out for the purposes of this quest.
 You’ll see that each has its own set of pros and cons, and I’ve not been unduly biased or influenced towards one or the other.
 If you click some of the links in this post to make a purchase, I may receive a small commission, which doesn’t affect your price (but which does help me to run this website and continue to offer content to you for free).

 I hope you find this article useful as a review and also a resource with suggestions for how to make your own (real) one bag travel adventures a success.